| | |

 Windjana Gorge and Tunnel Creek National Parks

 From Broome, head to Windjana Gorge National Park, one of three Devonian Reef National Parks.
 This area used to be an expansive underwater reef 350 million years ago.
 The walls of Windjana Gorge stand 100m high over the Lennard River.
 There are many freshwater crocodiles here, but don’t be afraid.
 Freshwater crocodiles are not interested in eating humans.
 Keep your distance and leave them alone and they’ll do the same for you.
 Note that saltwater crocodiles, on the other hand, are dangerous and should be avoided entirely.
-Allow at least an hour return for the walk into the gorge.
+Allow at least an hour to return for the walk into the gorge.

 Next, visit nearby Tunnel Creek National Park to explore the cave and underground creek.
 Bring a headlamp to guide your path and keep on the lookout for freshwater crocodiles.
-If your light hits just right, you might catch the red glow of their eyes on the dark.
+If your light hits just right, you might catch the red glow of their eyes in the dark.
 Allow another hour here.

 Continue back onto the Gibb River Road and overnight at Silent Grove campsite.